charlehsin/terraform-on-azure/README.md

 ## Backlog items to explore

+- Use terraform to set up Azure AD tenant and register app.
-- Azure API Management with subscription, policies, and JWT
+- Azure API Management with subscription, policies, and JWT.

 ## References